DarthWeiter24/Anish-Patil/ProjectManagement.md

 ## Workflow and Delivery

 Throughout the project, I kept myself accountable using the Notion board, which served as both a project tracker and a self-imposed deadline manager.
 Once I had completed a **proof of concept for each section**, I structured my work into a clean **GitHub repository**, adding clear documentation and examples.

-This ensured the submission was not only functional but also easy to navigate and review.
+---
+## Author's note

+This was a genuinely fun and interesting exercise.
+While I’ve worked with most of the tech stack before, getting the chance to build everything from scratch was indeed a learning experince.
+I’ve tried to document my thought process and approach as clearly as possible.
+But as with any project, there are lots of small decisions, trade-offs, and little moments that don’t always make it into the documentation.
+If there’s a chance to walk through the project live, I’d love that.
+It’d be great to chat through my approach in more depth, share some of the things I learned, and also talk a bit about my experience and career journey so far.

+Thanks again for the opportunity!!

+~ Anish Patil